 Inversion and eversion, as well as plantarflexion and dorsiflexion, take place at the posterior subtalar joint.

 This is a projection on the posteroinferior aspect of the talar body and is nonarticular.
 The flexor hallucis longus tendon courses between medial and lateral tubercles of the posterior process.

 Fractures of the posterior process can affect the FHL.
 The posterior process of the talus can be present as a separate ossicle, the os trigonum.

 The neck of the talus is roughly cylindrical in shape and is considerably narrower than the body.
-The neck projects anteromedially and plantarwards from the dome and its inferolateral surface defines the roof of the sinus tarsi and tarsal canal which sparate it from calcaneus.
+The neck projects anteromedially and plantarwards from the dome and its inferolateral surface define the roof of the sinus tarsi and tarsal canal which separate it from calcaneus.